NOOGAtoday City Guide Live Banner

 🌮 Food trucks

-Asarum, Locations vary | This truck offers a local mushroom Bahn Mi + one other rotating vegan option on the menu.
-Bonus: Check out this spot’s new brick and mortar location at the Eastgate Town Center (5600 Brainerd Rd.).
+Asarum, locations vary | This truck offers a vegetarian KimCheese sandwich + one other rotating vegan option on the menu.

-California Smothered Burrito, Locations vary | Check out their vegetarian options like the burritos or nachos.
+California Smothered Burrito, locations vary | Check out their vegetarian options like the burritos or nachos.
 Need it vegan?
 Get the nachos sans the cheese.

-Yummy Thai, 1402 Cemetery Ave. | This Asian cuisine truck serves up various delicious made-to-order meals that can be customized + the yellow curry, spring rolls, and pad Thai sauce are all vegan.
+Yummy Thai, 1910 Dayton Blvd. | This Asian cuisine truck serves up various delicious made-to-order meals that can be customized + the yellow curry, spring rolls, and pad Thai sauce are all vegan.
+Bonus: Stay tuned for the opening of its new storefront in NorthShore.

-Johnny Poppers, Locations vary | Check out the house-made black bean burger.
-Skip the sriracha aioli to make it vegan.
+Jonny Poppers, locations vary | Check out the house-made black bean burger — skip the sriracha aioli to make it vegan.
 Bonus: This spot uses vegan buns.

-The Oatmeal Experience, Locations vary | Stop by this truck to build your own oatmeal with fresh toppings, the way you like it.
+The Oatmeal Experience, locations vary | Stop by this truck to build your own oatmeal with fresh toppings, the way you like it.

 NOOGAtoday | Flora